Cisco APIC Cluster Management

 2. Click Migrate.

-If you choose to revert— migration process is restarted.
+If you choose to revert— the migration process is restarted.
 Migration process needs to be restarted after getting the controllers of the cluster to the initial (source) IP addresses.

 1. Factory reset each of the source APIC nodes which are being migrated using acidiag touch setup and acidiag reboot commands.